J-DubApps/get_chat_cmd/script_design_details.md

 ### 3. Improved Prompt Engineering

-We'll enhance the prompts sent to AI models to improve the accuracy of generated bash commands:
+Enhanced prompts sent to AI models to improve the accuracy of generated bash commands:

 1. **Context Enhancement**:
    - Include information about the user's environment (OS, shell version)